 states a quarterly report containing information on employers who may not have reported

 all new hires as required.

-Using the quarterly report, the directory may mail notices to employers who appear
+Using the quarterly report, our Center may mail notices to employers who appear

 to be non-compliant in reporting their new hires.
 Aside from providing information